shatteredmoon/squirrel_imgui_debugger/README.md

 The Callstack tab is only populated when the program is paused at a breakpoint.
 You can switch the stack level by double-clicking on the stack row.
 This will automatically bring the file and line into focus and all local variable info at the request stack level will be reflected in the Locals tab on the left.

 The Breakpoints tab shows all currently set breakpoints and whether or not they're enabled or disabled.
 You can toggle breakpoints by double-clicking on the first column.
 Otherwise, you can jump directly to a breakpoint by double-clicking on its row.

+The VM tab shows all VMs by the name that was provided during VM registration and a button to modify the current attachment state.
+If the VM is currently attached, there will be a button provided for detaching the VM and vice-versa.

 While paused at a breakpoint, you can:
 1. Resume execution by pressing F5